Tighter Bounds for Query Answering with Guarded TGDs: Simplifying GTGDs obeying a side-signature

 In this section, we show a way to simplify sets of GTGDs that obey a side signature, to enforce three restrictions over them which will simplify subsequent proofs.

-The first restriction that we will want to enforce is \emph{homomorphism-closure}, which will intuitively save us from having to think about two different exported variables being mapped to the element when firing a chase step:
+The first restriction that we will want to enforce is \emph{homomorphism-closure}, which will intuitively save us from having to think about how two different exported variables may be mapped to the same element when firing a chase step:

-\begin{defi} Given a GTGD $\sigma$ and a function $h$ on the exported variables of $\sigma$, $h(\sigma)$ is the GTGD produced by applying $h$ to every exported variable.
+\begin{defi} Given a GTGD $\sigma$ and a function $h$ from the exported variables of $\sigma$ to the exported variables of~$\sigma$, we call $h(\sigma)$ the GTGD produced by applying $h$ to every exported variable.
 A set $\Sigma$ of GTGDs is said to be \emph{homomorphism-closed} if for any GTGD $\dep$ in~$\Sigma$, and mapping $h$ as above, $h(\dep)$ is in $\Sigma$. \end{defi} Note that $h(\sigma)$ is a logical consequence of $\sigma$ for any function $h$ on the exported variables.